rohan-wire/mimi-group-chat/draft-mahy-mimi-group-chat.md

 - if the joining user is already an occupant of the room; or
 - if the joining user is already pre-authorized to enter the room; or
 - if the target room is open; or
+- if the target room is parent-dependent *and* the requesting client is a member of the parent MLS group; or
 - if the joining user proves possession of a valid joining link (and the related password or code, if the link required one).
 See Note 2 below.